svdleer/isw/docs/netshot_integration.md

 - `address`
 - `primaryIp`

 If none of these fields contain a valid IP address, the system will fall back to generating an IP address algorithmically based on the hostname pattern.
+Note that the database loopbackip field is not used as it typically contains outdated or unreliable information.

 ## Caching